Siddharth Jagadeesh

 Siddharth Jagadeesh is a Singaporean chess grandmaster.

 Chess career

 In March 2024, he tied for first place with Aravindh Chithambaram and Carlos Daniel Albornoz Cabrera at the La Roda Open.
 He ultimately finished the tournament in second place due to tiebreaks.

 In May 2024, he scored his final GM norm at the Sharjah Masters after defeating Andrey Esipenko in the eighth round.
-With this, he became Singapore's youngest grandmaster.
+With this, he became Singapore's youngest grandmaster, at the age of 17.

-In July 2024, he won the Liaocheng Dongchangfu Cup 1.5 points clear of the field.

-In October 2025, he became Singapore's first World Youth Champion, winning the U18 category in Albania.

 Personal life

 His father Jagadeesh Balakrishnan has contributed to a ChessBase India Foundation scholarship for Indian chess.